LeMonsieurPompidou/Cobar_olfactoryAlgorithm/EXPERIENCE_3/EXPERIENCE_3.md

 # Experience 3: Moving Square

-This experiment involves a moving square and the fly's interaction with it.
+This experiment involves an odor source with a moving square and the fly's interaction with it.

 ## Sub-experiences